 There’s no disputing that AI is a hot commodity now and a buzzword you hear often.
 AI in operations management and for legal teams is no exception.
 While you think your organization may be using it, you may be surprised.
 In reality, it can be challenging to identify, as AI in legal operations in day-to-day practice doesn’t always look like the images of AI we might have in our heads.

 There are five ways to determine if you have an AI-driven system in place.

 - Use of an interactive system – A fundamental cornerstone of AI is the ability to interact with your system more conversationally through the concept of a virtual agent.

 - A wizard powered by learning to guide users – AI-enabled wizards lead users to the right workflows and tools, such as contract templates.
 This is based on learning from previous contract requests to offer more interactive guidance for your staff.

-- Identification – AI uses semantic analysis to find patterns in related words relevant to an issue and then applies appropriate tags.
-This analysis is frequently used to identify issues in contracts, for example.
+- Identification – Semantic analysis by AI can find patterns in related words relevant to an issue and then applies appropriate tags.
+This AI enabled semantic analysis is frequently used to identify issues in contracts, for example.

 - Advanced analytics – AI builds off the identification process and allows you to utilize the identified terms very quickly by providing actionable recommendations for tasks.

 - Robotic Process Automation (RPA) – RPA can be used for approval of changes, not only in workflow but to help your system streamline the approval process by learning from decisions made in prior cases.
 Essentially, you’re changing the workflow based on past learning and providing recommendations to approvers based on previous actions.